MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/incremental-refresh-data-sources.md

 manager: shellyha
 ---

-# Incremental refresh for large data sources
+# Incremental refresh for data sources based on Power Query

-Incremental refresh for data sources in Customer Insights provides the following advantages:
+Incremental refresh for data sources provides the following advantages:

 - **Faster refreshes** - Only data that has changed gets refreshed.
 For example, you might refresh only the past five days of a historical dataset.
 - **Increased reliability** - With smaller refreshes, you don't need to maintain connections to volatile source systems for as long, reducing the risk of connection issues.